Single Evening Tasting, London: Christmas Treat 2019

 The Christmas do with, as usual, Monika’s delicious canapés.

 On first tasting the 2002 Dom Ruinart in 2012 I noted: “This fulfils one’s expectations of a great Champagne in a great year.
 Absolutely top notch, really complete wine.
 Years of life, one would think.”
 It should still be pretty impressive from magnum, and the NV Ruinart Blanc de Blancs is no slouch either!
-As many of you will know, I think Olivier Leflaive is increasingly making white burgundy to vie with the very top names of the region, and his 2016 Village Puligny is an especially good example.
-Next to Referts and Combettes, Puligny’s Perrières is less well known than Meursault’s, but François Carillon‘s is a fine, racy example of a mature 1er Cru.
+As many of you will know, I think Olivier Leflaive is increasingly making white burgundy to vie with the very top names of the region, and his 2016 Pulignys are outstanding.
+The Village wine is an especially good example, and the Folatières, as befits one of the top 1er Cru Pulignys, is a delicious combination of concentration and complex, racy refinement.

 2001 in Bordeaux suffers somewhat in the shadow of 2000, but many Right Bank wines are even better in 2001 than in the previous year, and it was notably successful in Pessac-Léognan.
 2001 Clinet is tasting beautifully now, wonderfully perfumed, and unusual in being 100% Merlot (“Our Cabernets really just weren’t any good” observes owner Ronan Laborde); and the 2001 Pape Clément, having absorbed its new oak, is a rich, generous, elegant claret.
 At eighteen years, both are at the start of a very satisfying drinking plateau.